Skip to content

 Recap: Implementing AT Tools in Special Ed

 Overall, implementing AT tools in the classroom for students with significant disabilities requires careful planning, evaluation, and ongoing monitoring to ensure that the tools are being used effectively and are meeting the student’s needs.
-Whether you’re using the low, mid, or high-tech assistive technology tools, make sure they support a student’s access and you’re explicitly teaching how to use it.
+Whether you’re using the low-, mid-, or high-tech assistive technology tools, make sure they support a student’s access and you’re explicitly teaching how to use it.
 This will help a student be most successful with their assistive technology.

-Recap: Assistive Tech in Special Ed
+Assistive Tech in Special Ed

-In special education, low, mid and high-tech assistive technology can be a powerful tool for supporting students with disabilities to be more successful in the classroom and also prepare them for life after graduation.
+In special education, low, mid, and high-tech assistive technology can be a powerful tool for supporting students with disabilities to be more successful in the classroom and also prepare them for life after graduation.
 Mastering these tools helps them achieve their goals and overcome challenges specific to their disabilities.

 There are many different types of AT tools that can be used in special education, including low-tech, mid-tech, and high-tech tools.
 To effectively implement AT tools in special education, it is important to identify the specific needs and goals of the student, research and evaluate different AT options, provide training and support to the student and their teacher on how to use the tools, and regularly monitor and adjust the tools as needed.

-Overall, low, mid and high-tech assistive technology options should be something you consider as part of the IEP process for your students.
+Overall, low, mid, and high-tech assistive technology options should be something you consider as part of the IEP process for your students.
 They can make a profound difference in their lives now and in the future.